 If you or your beneficiaries engage in a prohibited transaction with the IRA, the entire IRA will be disqualified and treated as a distribution.
-If you are under the age of 591⁄2, the 10% early distribution penalty tax may apply.
+If you are under the age of 591⁄2, the early distribution penalty tax may apply.
 Prohibited transactions are defined in Code section 4975.
 Examples include borrowing money from the IRA, selling property you own to the IRA, receiving unreasonable compensation for managing the IRA, or buying property with IRA funds for your personal use.

-USING YOUR IRA AS SECURITY FOR A LOAN
+USING YOUR TRADITIONAL SIMPLE IRA AS SECURITY FOR A LOAN

 If you or your beneficiaries pledge all or part of this IRA as security for a loan, the amount pledged is treated as a distribution.
-If you are under the age of $59\frac{1}{2}$ , the amount pledged may also be subject to the 10% early distribution penalty tax.
+If you are under the age of 591/2, the amount pledged may also be subject to the early distribution penalty tax.

-INHERITED TRADITIONAL IRA
+INHERITED TRADITIONAL SIMPLE IRA

-Contributions to Inherited Traditional IRAs.
-Except for employer retirement plan-to-Inherited IRA rollovers, qualifying Inherited IRA-to- Inherited IRA transfers and rollovers, and certain recharacterized contributions from Inherited Roth IRAs, no other contribution types are allowed to be contributed to transfers and followers, and certain recharacterized contributions from inherited Roth IRAs, no other contribution types are allowed to be contributed to the Inherited IRA, unless defined as allowable under the Code or regulations and allowed by the Trustee's policies Spouse beneficiaries, nonspouse beneficiaries, and see-through trust beneficiaries (that qualify as a designated beneficiary) may roll over eligible assets from a deceased participant's qualifying employer retirement plan(s) to this Inherited IRA.
-Rollovers to this Inherited IRA by a spouse beneficiariey may be rolled over either directly or indirectly.
-Nonspouse beneficiaries and see-through trust beneficiaries (that qualify as designated beneficiaries) must be sent directly from the plan administrator to the Inherited IRA.
-Trustee, Qualifying employer retirement plans include gualified plans (or a 404k) plans or profit sharing plans.
-Indirectly.
+Contributions to Inherited Traditional SIMPLE IRAs.
+Except for employer retirement plan-to-Inherited IRA rollovers and qualifying Inherited IRA-to-Inherited IRA transfers and rollovers, no other contribution types are allowed to be contributed to the Inherited Traditional SIMPLE IRA, unless defined as allowable under the Code or regulations and allowed by the Trustee's policies allowable under the Code or regulations and allowed by the Trustee's policies Spouse beneficiaries, nonspouse beneficiaries, and see-through trust beneficiaries (that qualify as a designated beneficiary) may roll over eligible assets from a deceased participant's qualifying employer retirement plan(s) to this Inherited Traditional SIMPLE IRA if at least two years have elapsed from the date of the SIMPLE IRA participant's initial participation in the SIMPLE IRA plan.
+Rollovers to this Inherited IRA by a spouse beneficiaries) must be rolled over either directly or indirectly.
 Nonspouse beneficiaries and see-through trust beneficiaries (that qualify as designated beneficiaries) must be sent directly from the plan administrator to the Inherited IRA Trustee.
 Qualifying employer retirement plans include qualified plans (e.g., 401(k)) plans or profit-sharing plans), governmental 457(b) plans, the Federal Thrift Savings Plan, 403(b) arrangements, and 403(a) arrangements.
 Amounts that may not be rolled over include any RMDs (including hypothetical RMDs) and certain other ineligible amounts.
 If a potential overpayment has been directly rolled over to an Inherited IRA, the Inherited IRA owner may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
 While the Inherited IRA owner contests the efforts to recoup, the IRA Trustee will usually retain the contested assets pending the outcome of the recoupment effort.
-If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer retirement plans.

-A wrongful IRS levy of assets from an Inherited IRA, plus the interest on such amount that is returned to the taxpayer, may be rolled over to an Inherited IRA by the tax return deadline (not including extensions) for the year the assets are returned.
+If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer retirement plan.
+A wrongful IRS levy of assets from an Inherited Traditional SIMPLE IRA by the tax return deadline (not including extensions) for the year the assets are returned.
+Funds from an Inherited Traditional or Inherited Traditional SIMPLE IRA plan.
+Distributions to Inherited Traditional SIMPLE RA Owners.
+Beneficiary distributions from Inherited Traditional SIMPLE IRA plan.